Taste of Sicily & Malta

 Taste your way through Sicily & Malta

-Experience a 12-day delectable and exclusive Mediterranean food culture experience
+Experience the culinary jewels of the Mediterranean on this 12-day delectable and exclusive food culture experience!

 Bar-none, this is the most complete Sicily and Malta culinary tour ever to be experienced!